auth0/express-openid-connect/V2_MIGRATION_GUIDE.md

 ## Custom Session Handling

-The ability to add custom session stores to the SDK using `appSession: false` has been removed and will be added back in a later release.
+The ability to add custom session stores to the SDK using `appSession: false` has been removed but could be added back in a later release.